Code of Privacy Principles

 - Identification documents, such as a valid non-expired driver’s license, passport or birth certificate;

 - Your annual income, assets and liabilities and credit history;

 - Information about your transactions, including payment history and account activity; and

-- Other information that we may need in order to provide you with a service or that may be required by law.
+- Other information that we may need in order to provide you with a product or service or that may be required by law.

 We ask you for your personal information for the following purposes:

 - To verify your identity and protect against fraud;

 - To determine the suitability of products and services for you;

 - To set up and manage products and services you have requested;

 - To comply with legal, regulatory and contractual requirements; and